Information and Registration

 Lessons are offered on the following instruments:

-Violin, Viola, Cello, String Bass, Voice, Flute, Oboe, Clarinet, Bass Clarinet, Bassoon, Saxophone, Trumpet, French Horn, Baritone Horn, Trombone, Tuba, Percussion, Guitar
+Violin, Viola, Cello, String Bass, Voice, Flute, Oboe, Clarinet, Bass Clarinet, Bassoon, Saxophone, Trumpet, French Horn, Baritone Horn, Trombone, Tuba, Percussion, Guitar, piano

 Private instructors teach from specific books that are recommended by the Walpole Public School Music Department.
 Instructors are also coached in lesson planning, strategies and techniques.
 Part of the private lesson time is dedicated to teaching the ensemble literature.